xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging/README.md

    - 🧑‍🔬 Authors: Yu Sun, Jiaming Liu, Mingyang Xie, Brendt Wohlberg, Ulugbek S. Kamilov
    - 📄 [Download PDF](https://arxiv.org/abs/2102.05181)
    - 💻 [GitHub](https://github.com/wustl-cig/Cooridnate-based-I)
+   - 📌 Highlight: Takes measurement coordinates, such as view angle θ and spatial location l in CT scans, as its input, then outputs the corresponding sensor responses for these coordinates, creating an implicit neural representation of the measurement field.

 3. 📜 **Dynamic CT Reconstruction from Limited Views with Implicit Neural Representations and Parametric Motion Fields**
    - 🗓️ Publication Date: 23th Apr.
 2021